energyquantified/eq-python-client/docs/userguide/timeseries.rst

 Aggregation
 ^^^^^^^^^^^

-Notice that the wind actual curve in the above examples is in a 15-minute resolution.
+Notice that the actual wind curve in the above examples is in a 15-minute resolution.
 Energy Quantified do not a copy of that curve in hourly, daily or any other resolution.

-If you would like to get the data in, say, daily resolution, simply supply an extra argument, ``frequency``, when loading the time series data:
+If you would like to get the data in, say, daily resolution, supply an extra argument, ``frequency``, when loading the time series data:

    >>> from energyquantified.time import Frequency
    >>> timeseries = eq.timeseries.load(